 - Unemployment Insurance: Extends unemployment benefits to individuals who are unable to work as a result of COVID-19 and who may not otherwise be eligible for regular unemployment compensation; provides for an additional $600/week on top of state benefits.

 - Individuals who have qualified for regular unemployment compensation will also receive the additional $600/week payment.

 - Additional 13 weeks of unemployment compensation available through December 31, 2020.

 Download our presentation on:

-If you would like more information on this or other COVID-related topics, please visit our dedicated resource center, or reach out to any of your Ropes & Gray contacts or our email hotline: COVID-19-Implications@ropesgray.com.
+If you would like more information on these or other COVID-related topics, please reach out to any of your Ropes & Gray contacts, or email our hotline: COVID-19-Implications@ropesgray.com.

 Stay Up To Date with Ropes & Gray